nukleros/operator-builder/docs/markers.md

 Defined as `+operator-builder:resource` this marker can be used to control a specific resource with arguments in the marker.

+Note: a resource marker must reference a field defined by a field marker.
+If you include a resource marker with a unique field name that is not also defined by a field marker you will get an error.
+You may use an [arbitrary field](#arbitrary-optional) on a field marker if you don't wish to associate the field with a value in a child resource.

 | Field                                               | Type                           | Required |
 | --------------------------------------------------- | ------------------------------ | -------- |